CloudSecurityAlliance/DLT-Security-Framework/FAQ.md

 ## How do I participate in the DLT-Security-Framework?

-The [CSA Circle Platform hosts the Blockchain](https://circle.cloudsecurityalliance.org/community-home1?CommunityKey=a9786cbe-105a-420f-a353-8bbe10ab684d) working groups and you can find more information there.
+The [CSA Circle Platform hosts the DLT Security Framework discussions](https://circle.cloudsecurityalliance.org/search?s=%23DLTFRAMEWORK&executesearch=true) working groups and you can find more information there.

 ## Will there be a way to show compliance with the DLT-Security-Framework?